mwouts/jupytext/packages/labextension/README.md

 Bump the version in `package.json`.

 Build the new version of `jupyterlab-jupytext-xxx.tgz` with

 ```bash
 npm pack
 ```

-and remove any previous version.
-That package will be included in the Jupytext Python package.
+Remove any previous version.
+And update the link to the new version in `setup.py` at the project root.

 If you wish, you may also update the package on npm with